KnapsackPro/knapsack/README.md

 ### Step for Cucumber

-Create file `features/support/knapsack.rb` and add at the beginning of it:
+Create file `features/support/knapsack.rb` and add there:

 ```ruby
 require 'knapsack'